expo/expo/docs/pages/preview/eas-update/debug-updates.md

 eas channel:view [channel-name]
 ```

-The output will show which branch the channel is currently linked to, and also if there are any current updates on the branch.
+The output will show which branch the channel is currently linked to, and which update that branch is running.

 ### Inspecting branches

-We can see a list of branches with eas-cli with the following commands:
+We can see a list of branches with EAS CLI with the following commands:

 ```bash
 eas branch:list